Tekion Recruiter Salary in Greater Bengaluru | ₹1.52M-₹3.48M+ | Levels.fyi

 The median Recruiter compensation in Greater Bengaluru package at Tekion totals ₹3.48M per year.
-View the base salary, stock, and bonus breakdowns for Tekion's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Tekion's total compensation packages.
 Last updated: 11/5/2025

 Company